Data Upload

 CSV format with datetime, temperature, and relative humidity columns

-VPD Calculation
+VPD Options

 Data Summary